Octanoz/AdventOfCode2024/Day18/instructions.md

 ## Challenge 1

 Simulate the first kilobyte `1024 bytes` falling onto your memory space.
 Afterward, what is the minimum number of steps needed to reach the exit?

+<hr><br>

+# Part Two

+The Historians aren't as used to moving around in this pixelated universe as you are.
+You're afraid they're not going to be fast enough to make it to the exit before the path is completely blocked.

+## Rules

+To determine how fast everyone needs to go, you need to determine the first byte that will cut off the path to the exit.

+## Examples

+Using the same example map as before, after the byte at 1,1 falls, there is still a path to the exit:

+    O..#OOO
+    O##OO#O
+    O#OO#OO
+    OOO#OO#
+    ###OO##
+    .##O###
+    #.#OOOO

+However, after adding the very next byte (`6,1`), there is no longer a path to the exit:

+    ...#...
+    .##..##
+    .#..#..
+    ...#..#
+    ###..##
+    .##.###
+    #.#....

+So, in this example, the coordinates of the first byte that prevents the exit from being reachable are `6,1`.

+Simulate more of the bytes that are about to corrupt your memory space.
+What are the coordinates of the first byte that will prevent the exit from being reachable from your starting position?
+(Provide the answer as two integers separated by a comma with no other characters.)